sonamsamdupkhangsar/sonamsamdupkhangsar.github.io/java-spring-stuff/spring-reactive-app/README.md

 ### Conclusion
 In this Readme.md file I showed how to create a Router, Handler, Business service and a Repository interface for building a Spring WebFlux application.
-It uses H2 in-memory database for testing purposes but you can also use external Postgresql database.
+It uses H2 in-memory database for testing purposes but you can also use an external Postgresql database.

 This is a simple webapplication to give a easy introduction to Spring Webflux.